Bernardo-MG/jooq_example/tests/src/site/markdown/index.md

-# Querydsl Example
+# jOOQ Example

-An example showing how to set up Querydsl.
+An example showing how to set up jOOQ.

 ## Features

-- Querydsl with JPA and Hibernate
+- jOOQ with JPA